 - PEOPLE: building capacity amongst academics, researchers, clinicians and policy makers to enable and drive research translation; and

 - PLATFORMS: influencing and re-orientating systems to ensure there is the infrastructure in place to accelerate research findings into action.

 Australian Health Research Alliance (AHRA)

-At a national level, Health Translation SA also works with the eight other Advanced Health Research Translation Centres through an Alliance called the Australian Health Research Alliance (AHRA).
+At a national level, Health Translation SA also works with the six other Advanced Health Research Translation Centres and two Centres for Innovation in Regional Health accredited by the National Health and Medical Research Council (NHMRC).
+Together they comprise the Australian Health Research Alliance (AHRA).

 The other Centres are: